Reviews You Can Rely On

 Credit: Jeff Dobronyi

-Another top contender in versatility is the Leki Cressida FX Carbon, which is light enough for alpine running and peak bagging, compact enough to use for alpine climbing (when you need to stow your pack away during climbs), comfortable enough for backpacking, and burly enough for most winter activities.
+The Leki Cressida FX Carbon is wonderfully versatile — it's light enough for alpine running and peak bagging, packs down small enough to use for approaching alpine climbs, comfortable enough for backpacking, and burly enough for most winter activities.
 The Leki Black Series FX Carbon also earns high marks in the versatility category for its small collapsed length, relatively low weight, and well-designed grip for long treks.
 Our lead guide interviewed a family that had used the Trek-Z for weeks hiking in the Alps.
 Mom, Dad, and the kids loved the pole, saying it was lightweight and a good fit for people of different sizes.
 It is ideal for traveling as it fits compactly in a suitcase.

 trekking poles - does versatility include snack attack? the trek-z is an excellent...